The Good News

 Father, but by me".
 God, who cannot stand evil, had Jesus suffer the

 consequences of our evil, so that we can be free to know him.
-Understanding
+What Jesus

 Once you've reached this point, I'll let you know that God has given you a